 Individual psychotherapy can be effectively used to treat narcissistic personality disorder, although the process can be difficult and time consuming.
 It is important to note that people with this disorder rarely seek out treatment.
 Individuals often begin therapy at the urging of family members or to treat symptoms that result from the disorder.

 Therapy can be especially difficult because clients are often unwilling to acknowledge the disorder.
-This difficulty in treatment is often compounded by the fact the insurance companies are focused on short-term treatments that minimize symptoms such as depression and anxiety, but ignore the underlying problems.
+This difficulty in treatment is often compounded by the fact that insurance companies are focused on short-term treatments that minimize symptoms such as depression and anxiety, but ignore the underlying problems.

-Cognitive-behavioral therapy is often effective to help individual's change destructive thinking and behavior patterns.
+Cognitive-behavioral therapy is often effective to help individual's change destructive thought and behavior patterns.
 The goal of treatment is to alter distorted thoughts and create a more realistic self-image.
 Psychotropic medications are generally ineffective for long-term change, but are sometimes used to treat symptoms of anxiety or depression.Further Reading: